JPMorgan dramatically slashes Tesla's stock price forecast

 Musk tweeted on August 7 that funding for a takeover at $420 a share "has been secured."
 JPMorgan believes that recent events show that funding has not been secured -- "nor was there any formal proposal."

-By valuing Tesla on "fundamentals alone," the stock should sink another to $195 by December, Brinkman wrote.
+By valuing Tesla on "fundamentals alone," the stock should sink to $195 by December, Brinkman wrote.
 That's 35% below current levels.

 It's a stunning reversal.
 JPMorgan set its previous price target of $308 on August 8 based on Musk's optimism about a go-private deal.